Jbleezy/BO1-Reimagined/README.md

 ### Testing
 * Moon sidequest dialog in coop without Richtofen
 * Check if zombies are bleeding out on any maps while doing normal strats (add print statement to zombie failsafe death)
-* Versus: test if betties can be triggered

 ## BUGS THAT ARE STAYING (IT'S A FEATURE, NOT A BUG)
 * Insta kill rounds